Harry2166/cube-timer-sveltekit/README.md

 # Harry2166's Rubiks Cube Timer in SvelteKit

-## A Rubik's Cube time built in SvelteKit that is currently hosted in Vercel and Supabase.
+A Rubik's Cube time built in SvelteKit hosted in Vercel and Supabase.
+It uses Svelte's Flowbite component library for its frontend.

 This project is a Rubik's Cube timer that supports the following features:
 - Login and Registration
 - Keeping track of times for the 2x2, 3x3, 4x4, and Skewb events